Our school is a place of words, spoken, written and read

-At North Liverpool Academy we have a brand new school library inclusive to all students.
+At North Liverpool Academy we have a comprehensive school library for the use of all students.

 Library Opening Times are: